ProgramadorLeandroSantos/using-react-query/README.md

-# learining how to using-react-query on react native
+# learning how to using-react-query on react native